Through The Fibro Fog

 Love flavorful healthy chicken recipes?
 Do check out my chicken salad without mayo and my pesto chicken risotto for another tasty meal time!

-Making these pesto chicken quinoa bowls couldn't be more easy, yet are so full of flavor with tangy pesto, herb roasted veggies and seasoned baked chicken.
+Making these pesto chicken quinoa bowls couldn't be more easy, and they are so full of flavor with tangy pesto, herb roasted veggies and seasoned baked chicken.
 They feel like a fun take-out without the hefty price tag!

 I think you'll also love that this pesto chicken bowl is a high protein lunch or dinner.
 With juicy chicken, quinoa and the nuts (or seeds) in the pesto, this easy recipe will definitely keep you satisfied until your next meal!